Important: This documentation covers Yarn 1 (Classic).

 The default dayjs locale is English.
 No other locale is loaded by default for performance reasons.

-To use a custome locale, import the relevant language from dayjs.
+To use a custom locale, import the relevant language from dayjs and use the locale prop.
 See a list of supported locales.

 <script>